Long COVID: Symptoms, risk factors, and treatment options explained

 What is Long COVID?

 Long COVID, also known as post-acute sequelae of SARS-CoV-2 infection (PASC), is a chronic condition that affects people of all ages.
 It refers to the series of symptoms that last for weeks or months after the initial phase of COVID-19 has subsided.
 While most people recover from COVID-19 in a few weeks, according to a study by the Australian National University (ANU), of more than 11000 Australians who tested positive for COVID-19 in 2022, one in five were still experiencing symptoms three months after their initial diagnosis.
 These symptoms may impact multiple body systems, including the respiratory, cardiovascular, neurological, and mental health systems.
 The risk of long COVID is greater for women and people aged 50 to 69, as well as those with existing health issues and individuals with fewer vaccine doses.
-Also read: How long does COVID-19 last and what to expect?What are the common symptoms of long COVID?
+Note: This content is for general informational purposes only and does not constitute medical advice, diagnosis, or treatment.
+Long COVID is a complex condition.
+While telehealth GPs can coordinate care and provide referrals, physical examination is often required to rule out other heart or lung conditions.
+We recommend sharing your consult summaries with your regular GP and bulk billing is available for eligible patients during Medicare-defined periods; otherwise, private fees apply.

 - Shortness of breath